lucasnfe/generative-design/README.md

 ## Examples

-This is a handson course where we implement the "vanilla" version of the methods in class with simple applications.
-In this repository, you can find all the code implemented in the last version of this course (Summer 19):
+This is a handson course in which we implement in class all the covered generative methods with simple applications.
+In this repository, you can find all the examples implemented in the *Summer 19*  version of this course:

 - L01 - Introduction
 - L02 - Javascript, Processing and p5.js